What is an Helper CSS?

 - The Elementor Editor will open and you will have all available options.

-- Click the Section Setup Icon.
+- Click the Section Setup Icon. or open the Navigator or open the Navigator

 - Navigate to the Style tab.